|

 Streetcar wreck on Robbins Avenue

-was not.
-Passengers were expected to help set it back on the tracks.
+tracks was not.
+Passengers were expected to help set it back on

-going up the hill on Robbins Avenue.
-As a result, the tolley cars
+the tracks going up the hill on Robbins Avenue.
+As a result, the

-would lose traction and even slide back down the hill, further delaying
+tolley cars would lose traction and even slide back down the hill,

-passenger cars.
-Some were used to haul freight, as in this picture
+not passenger cars.
+Some were used to haul freight, as in this

-— beer.
-It was freighted from New Castle, PA and the crew
+picture — beer.
+It was freighted from New Castle, PA and

-was obliged to stop and padlock the car before proceeding through
+the crew was obliged to stop and padlock the car before proceeding

-a 'Dry' community.
-Needless to say, upon arrival in Niles, before
+through a 'Dry' community.
+Needless to say, upon arrival in Niles,

-unloading the freight this crew found it necessary to sample the
+before unloading the freight this crew found it necessary to sample

 |